 What is the scholarship?

-- All undergraduate and postgraduate modules and qualifications are eligible for the scheme, as long as the first module commences in the 2018/19 academic year.
+- All undergraduate and postgraduate modules and qualifications are eligible for the scheme.
+To be eligible the applicant should commence study for the first time in the applicable academic year.

 - Full fee waivers will be available for a full undergraduate or postgraduate qualification, up to a maximum of 120 credits per seasonal academic year, 360 credits in total and not exceeding £18,000.